 I have been fascinated with bacterial infections and investigating ways to treat them since my undergraduate degree in biomedical sciences.
 My doctorate degree involved studying the potential of using bacteriophages to control a foodborne bacteria in broiler chickens prior to slaughter for food consumption.
 As a postdoc I managed three different microbiology labs in both UK and US academic institutions.
 I then worked in the biotech industry developing phage-based products to detect food pathogens and decontaminate food.
 My experience in industry helped me develop an insight into how to develop products that comply with regulatory guidelines, as well as gain experience in overseeing multiple projects, managing a team of researchers and meeting deadlines.

-I now run my own research lab and manage over 30 infectious disease research projects at both the Salt Lake City VA Medical Center and University of Utah.
+I now run my own research lab as well as manage multiple research projects for a number of VA Invesitgators at both the Salt Lake City VA Medical Center and University of Utah.

 Micro-Phage, Epi Laboratory